What are third-party metrics in reporting?

 What's the data freshness of third-party vendors?

-What timezone are third-party metrics in?
+What time zone are third-party metrics in?

 The third-party metrics are right now on the same account as that set on the Advertiser Account